-Rule 1.11 Filing Under Seal in a Civil Action
+Rule 1.11 Filing Under Sealing in a Civil Action

 - (a) PUBLIC RIGHT OF ACCESS.
 Because constitutional law and common law afford the public a qualified right of access to an item filed in connection with the adjudication of a claim or defense, sealing is unavailable absent a compelling justification.
-Sealing is not authorized by a confidentiality agreement, a protective order, a designation of confidentiality, or a stipulation. - (b) FILING UNDER SEAL IF AUTHORIZED BY A STATUTE, RULE, OR ORDER.
-If filing under seal is authorized by a statute, rule, or order, a motion for leave to file under seal: - (1) must include in the title "Motion to Seal Under [Statute, Rule, or Order]"; - (2) must cite the statute, rule, or order authorizing the seal; - (3) must describe the item submitted for sealing; - (4) must establish that the item submitted for sealing is within the statute, rule, or order; - (5) must propose a duration of the seal; - (6) must state the name, mailing address, email address, and telephone number of the person authorized to retrieve a sealed, tangible item; but - (7) must not include the item proposed for sealing.
+Sealing is not authorized by a confidentiality agreement, a protective order, a designation of confidentiality, or a stipulation. - (b)(a) FILING UNDER SEAL IF AUTHORIZED BY A STATUTE, RULE, OR ORDER MOTION TO SEAL.
+A motion If filing under to seal an item: is authorized by a statute, rule, or order, a motion for leave to file under seal: - (1) must include in the title "Motion to Seal Under [Statute, Rule, or Order]" or, if no statute, rule, or order applies, "Motion to Seal"; - (2) must cite the statute, rule, or order authorizing the seal; - (3)(2) must describe the item submitted for sealing; - (3) must establish that: the item submitted for sealing is within the statute, rule, or order; - (A) filing the item is necessary, - (B) sealing the item is necessary, and - (A)(C) partial sealing or a means other than sealing is unavailable or unsatisfactory; - (4) must include a legal memorandum; - (4)(5) must propose a duration of for the seal;